DAG Scheduling in the BSP Model: Introduction

-More specifically, our main contributions are as follows: \begin{enumerate}[label=(\roman*),leftmargin=15pt, itemsep=4pt] \item We first define the DAG scheduling problem in the BSP model.
-We then provide a taxonomy of scheduling models from previous works, and show that many of these can be understood as a special case of BSP; as such, analyzing the relations between these models can essentially allow us to gain insight into how each of the different aspects of the BSP model affects the scheduling problem.
-We also discuss several slightly different variants of the BSP model; our following results indicate that even seemingly small changes in the model definition may have a significant effect on the theoretical properties of the model. \item We then analyze the complexity of the BSP DAG scheduling problem, with the goal of understanding when (i.e. for which kind of DAGs) the problem becomes NP-hard.
-In particular, our results show that BSP scheduling is still solvable in polynomial time for simple DAGs that consist of several connected chains, but it is already NP-hard for slightly more complex classes of DAGs, such as in-trees or DAGs of height $2$. \item We separately analyze the subproblem of scheduling communication steps, assuming that the assignment of tasks to processors and so-called supersteps is already fixed.
-We show that in several variants of the BSP model, this subproblem of finding the optimal communication schedule is already NP-hard. \item Finally, we present a natural formulation of the BSP scheduling task as an Integer Linear Programming (ILP) problem; this provides a simple approach in practice to find the optimal BSP schedules for smaller DAGs using ILP solvers.
-We analyze and compare the number of variables and constraints required for such a formulation in different variants of the model. \end{enumerate} We note that our technically most involved contributions correspond to points (ii) and (iii) above; however, in the main part of the paper, we instead put more focus on point (i), in order to provide more intuition on the behavior and properties of the models.
+Our goal in this paper is to bridge this gap between theory and practice to some extent, and understand the fundamental theoretical properties of DAG scheduling in the BSP model.
+This more detailed model results in a more complex scheduling problem with some entirely new aspects compared to classical models; as such, understanding its key properties is a crucial step towards designing efficient parallel schedules for computations in practice.
+Our hope is that our insights can inspire a new line of work, focusing on the theoretical study of scheduling in more advanced parallel computing models that are developed and applied on the practical side.
+More specifically, our main contributions are as follows: \begin{enumerate}[label=(\roman*),leftmargin=15pt, itemsep=3pt, topsep=3pt] \item We first define DAG scheduling in the BSP model.
+We then provide a taxonomy of scheduling models from previous works, and show that many of these can be understood as a special case of BSP.
+Analyzing the relations between these models essentially allows us to gain insight into how the different aspects of BSP affect the scheduling problem. \item We then analyze the complexity of the BSP DAG scheduling problem, with the goal of understanding when (i.e.\ for which kind of DAGs) the problem becomes NP-hard.
+Our results show that BSP scheduling is still solvable in polynomial time for simple DAGs that consist of several connected chains, but it is already NP-hard for slightly more complex classes of DAGs, such as in-trees or DAGs of height $2$. \item We show that for general DAGs, the problem is NP-hard to even approximate to a $(1+\epsilon)$ factor, for some constant $\epsilon>0$.
+In order words, BSP scheduling is APX-hard, and does not allow a polynomial-time approximation scheme unless P=NP. \item We separately analyze the subproblem of scheduling communication steps, assuming that the assignment of tasks to processors and so-called supersteps is already fixed.
+We discuss the complexity of this subproblem for several different variants of BSP. \item Finally, we present and analyze a natural formulation of the BSP scheduling task as an Integer Linear Programming (ILP) problem. \end{enumerate} Our main technical contributions correspond to points (ii)--(iv) above; however, the remaining points also provide valuable insight into different properties of the problem.